Hammersmith Bridge is now completely closed

 The cause of the cracking goes back many years.
 The bridge, like all suspension bridges, was designed to move and flex to absorb shocks and vibration.
 In the post war period, weather, wear and vibration all damaged the suspension system, preventing it from flexing.
 This led to the vibrations from traffic and other sources being channelled directly into the fixed iron structure.
 While cast iron is very strong, it is also brittle and inflexible.
 The vibrations stressed the cast iron, creating the cracks in the casings surrounding the bridge’s pedestals.

 Since the bridge was closed, LBHF have brought in experts from around the world to survey the bridge and decide how to treat the structural problems.
-This work will be completed in August 2019, after which they will be able to say how long, and at what cost, any repairs will take.

-Next: Pros and cons →
+Next: Contact →